Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Introduction

 {\rev Our objective is to construct estimators that are both consistent and asymptotically normal in both the partially and fully observed regimes, for the kinetic interacting particle system model defined in~\eqref{eq:IPS intro}.}

 It is important to note that the presence of interaction introduces numerous novel aspects and challenges.
-Firstly, our asymptotic regime differs from the classical regime commonly found in the literature on classical diffusion.
-In our case, the time horizon \( T \) is fixed.
-Nonetheless, we are still able to consistently estimate the drift and diffusion coefficients due to the increasing number of particles under consideration.
-In particular, the number of particles \( N \) assumes a role analogous to that played by \( T \) in classical diffusion references, and similar conditions on the discretization step emerge (though these now involve \( N \) instead of \( T \); see Remarks \ref{rk: conv rate} and \ref{rk: cond discretization} for details).
-Consequently, our approach does not require the existence of an invariant measure to obtain our main results.
-Our asymptotic results are derived under the condition \( N \rightarrow \infty \), crucially leveraging the propagation of chaos.
+Firstly, our asymptotic regime differs from the classical framework typically encountered in the SDE literature. {\spa In the classical regime, one usually considers a single process ($N=1$) over an increasing time horizon ($T \to \infty$), often requiring the existence of an invariant measure for consistency.} In our setting, the time horizon $T$ is fixed.
+Nonetheless, we are able to consistently estimate the drift and diffusion coefficients due to the increasing number of particles under consideration.
+Specifically, the number of particles $N$ plays a role analogous to that of $T$ in classical diffusion references, and similar conditions on the discretization step emerge, albeit involving $N$ instead of $T$ (see Remarks \ref{rk: conv rate} and \ref{rk: cond discretization} for details).
+Consequently, our approach does not rely on ergodicity to obtain the main results.
+Our asymptotics are derived as $N \to \infty$, crucially leveraging the propagation of chaos.

 In this context, we propose two contrast functions tailored to the cases of complete and partial observations, respectively.
-Due to the non-invertibility of our diffusion matrix, the standard approach of constructing a quasi-likelihood based on the Euler-Maruyama discretization (as in \cite{McKean}) is not applicable.
+Due to the non-invertibility of our diffusion matrix, the standard approach of constructing a quasi-likelihood based on the Euler--Maruyama discretization (as in \cite{McKean}) is not applicable.
 Nonetheless, our estimation procedure is still anchored in the Euler scheme, though applied differently.
 Specifically, we focus on estimating the drift and diffusion parameters of the second component of each particle, leading us to propose a contrast function solely based on the Euler approximation of this second component.